AnacletoLAB/schemalink-docs/index.md

 is worse than the one obtained by widely adopted UML-like tools, its simplicity of use makes Arrows a very promising tool for sketching conceptual schemas.
 Several are the features that have been integrated into SchemaLink for importing LinkML yaml file, drawing schemas, and exporting them.
-In the remainder of the section, we will detail these characteristics.
-An initial version of SchemaLink is live at the following link: <https://fl-14-97.zhdk.cloud.switch.ch/>.